-Attempts to avoid reminders of the traumatic event, either by attempting to restrict thoughts, feelings and conversations about the event, or attempting to stay away from people, places and situations that remind them of the trauma.
+Avoiding reminders of the traumatic event, either by attempting to restrict thoughts, feelings and conversations about the event, or staying away from people, places and situations that remind them of the trauma.

-Changes in thoughts and feelings so that they often feel overwhelmed by negative feelings such as fear, sadness or anger or repeated negative thoughts about the event and its consequences.
-Other changes in feelings might include feeling cut off from friends or family, not enjoying things like they normally would or feeling emotionally numb.
+Changes in thoughts and feelings such that they often feel overwhelmed by negative feelings such as fear, sadness or anger or repeated negative thoughts about the event and its consequences.
+Other changes in feelings might include feeling cut off from friends or family, not enjoying activities that they normally would or feeling emotionally numb.

-Feeling hyper-alert and ready for danger such that they may experience difficulty sleeping or concentrating, be more irritable or snappy than normal or notice that they are unusually jumpy and easily startled
+Feeling hyper-alert and ready for danger such that they may experience difficulty sleeping or concentrating, feel more irritable than normal or notice that they are unusually jumpy and easily startled.

-In addition to these symptoms, people with PTSD may also notice some other common changes such as feelings of depression, a loss of trust in others, feelings of guilt or anger, a loss of self-esteem or an increasing dependence on alcohol or other drugs.
+In addition to these symptoms, people with PTSD may also notice some other common changes such as feelings of depression, a loss of trust in others, feelings of guilt or anger, a loss of self-esteem and/or an increased dependence on alcohol or other drugs.

 People with PTSD require professional treatment.
-Untreated, PTSD can become a chronic and debilitating disorder, so it is important that effective treatment is obtained as soon as possible.
+Untreated, PTSD can become a chronic and debilitating disorder.
+Therefore, it is important that effective treatment is obtained as soon as possible.
 There are effective treatments available for PTSD.
 More information about our treatments for PTSD can be found here.